Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ```
 In that case we specify the `sdc1` to mark as fail, this will cause the RAID5 to do the action he would done if the disk was really damage.
 Using the --set-faulty would done the same operation.

+Now I want to talk about the hard disk, we saw so far the hard disk, memory, cpu and such on chapter 0 but now we need to have more knowledge about that so let's dive in.
+On the LPIC2 it's say that we need to know about the DMA, this is short for Direct Memory Access and it's can be use to help to improve performance over the PC, in the computer we have hard disk, memory, and processor, in the not so far past when we want to load data from the hard disk to the memory the processor start to run and load the data from the disk to the memory, in that case every action that we done on our computer would take a long time because the processor was busy, let's take for example case that we want burn data to our optical disk, in that case the processor need to take data from the hard disk, load it to memory and use it to burn it down, this would take a 20 minutes to finish to burn just one file in size of 600M, which is very frustrating, consider that in our days everything works fast, so to solve it there is a very simple solution, we need to find a way to leave the processor out of the picture, so the DMA came alone and it allow direct access from the disk to the memory without needed to use the processor, so if your PC are slow we may want to check if the DMA functionality are enable on your PC.

 for doing just that we need to use **hdparm**, this tool can give us information about the IDE drive, which one of them is if the DMA are active or not and it also can give us information of performance to check the buffer reading or disk reading in seconds.

 ```